clarencekwong/Tetrotis-Backend/README.md

-# Tetrotis Backend
+# Tetrotis back-end

-The Tetrotis Backend is built with Ruby on Rails used to store hi-scores for the game.
+The Tetrotis back-end is built with Ruby on Rails used to store hi-scores for the game.
+Tetrotis front-end found [here](https://github.com/clarencekwong/Tetrotis)

 ## Installation